 What Secure Score Measures

 Secure Score assesses a defined set of recommended actions across identity, device, apps, and infrastructure.
 Each action has a point value weighted by its assessed security impact.
 Completing the action adds those points to your score.
-The actions include things like enabling MFA, blocking legacy authentication, configuring alert policies, and enabling audit logging.
+The actions include things like enabling , blocking legacy authentication, configuring alert policies, and enabling audit logging.

 What Secure Score Does Not Measure